fluxninja/aperture/docs/content/reference/configuration/policies.md

 Signals flow between components via ports.
 As signals traverse the circuit, they get processed, stored within components or get acted upon (e.g. load shed, rate-limit, auto-scale etc.).
-Circuit evaluated periodically in order to respond to changes in signal readings.
+Circuit is evaluated periodically in order to respond to changes in signal readings.

 :::info
 **Signal**